We hold records for burials that happened at:

 - Go to the library which holds your records.
 We can't transport them to your local library.
 We advise you to book a microfilm reader in advance by ringing the library to avoid disappointment.

 - You can then use a microfilm reader to browse the records.
+If you'd like to print a copy of a microfilm record, please check our list of charges.
+View charges for library services and facilities

 To request a burial record search:

-- Full name of the deceased person
+- Full name of the deceased person.

-- Approximate month and year they died
+- Approximate month and year they died.

 - You can pay for the search by credit or debit card over the phone or in person or by sending us a cheque made payable to Rochdale Metropolitan Borough Council.